billhorsman/deploku/README.md

 staging
 ```

-Then choose a remote and run it again:
+Then choose a remote and run it again to find its `status`:

 ```
-[master]$ deploku production
+[master]$ deploku production status
 Heroku app my-app-production is running commit abcdef7 It is 3 commits behind your local master branch
 There are no pending migrations
 ```

-If you want to deploy then add the `deploy` command:
+If you want to deploy then use the `deploy` command instead:

 ```
 [master]$ deploku production deploy